pramnora/bash/language/editors/vim/README.md

 Here's a few more commands you can try when Vim editor is in COMMAND MODE...

+i - insert mode
+a - append mode

 :dd - deletes the current line the cursor is on
 :set number - gives any code your write line numbers

+:wq - write/then, quit
+:q! - quit, without saving